VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Do not forget substituting `<victoriametrics-addr>` with the real address where VictoriaMetrics runs.

-Another option is to enable TCP and UDP receiver for Influx line protocol via `-influxListenAddr` command-line flag.
+Another option is to enable TCP and UDP receiver for Influx line protocol via `-influxListenAddr` command-line flag and stream plain Influx line protocol data to the configured TCP and/or UDP addresses.

 VictoriaMetrics maps Influx data using the following rules: